grt192/Formatter-Config-Docs/configuringJavaFormatter.md

 **You need to insert code in two parts in this file**

-Plugins are typically found at the head of the file:
+You must insert a line into plugins, plugins are typically found at the head of the file:

 ```
 plugins {
     // other plugins
-    id "com.diffplug.spotless" version "7.0.2"
+    id "com.diffplug.spotless" version "7.0.2" <--Insert this line
 }
 ```